Thmyris/Connect-4/readme.md

 - Added an executable .jar file.
 - Added an executable .bat file for windows for executing the .jar file, for convenience.
 - Changed package name to 'connect'.
-- Not changed: Wanted to add an executable .sh file for Linux but apparently you cannot execute shell files in GNU/Linux by double clicking them without giving them 'executable' permission :/
+- Not changed: Wanted to add an executable .sh file for Linux but apparently you cannot execute shell files in GNU/Linux by double clicking them without giving them the 'executable' permission :/

 v1.0:
 - Initial release

+# More Updates?
+For the time being I consider this small weekend project done, will move on to other ventures.

 ## License
 I do not own the concept idea of "Connect 4" or any of its assets.
 Pls no sue :P